observeinc/windows-host-configuration-scripts/README.md

-# Configuraton script for Windows
+# Configuration script for Windows

 ## What does it do